kksgandhi/personal_site/applying to teaching track positions.md

  - Job security?
 Is there a tenure process?
  - What's the surrounding town like?
 Do you like living there?
  - How many preps?
+ - What is the culture of community, retreats, going out to bars, covering each other's classes when someone is out at a conference...

 Researching the Uni: